netdata/netdata/docs/netdata-security.md

 ```
 [web]
     bind to = *
     allow connections from = localhost 10.* 192.168.*
 ```

 #### Fine-grained access control

-The access list support allows filtering of all incoming connections, by specific IP addresses, ranges or validated DNS lookups.
+The access list support allows filtering of all incoming connections, by specific IP addresses, ranges or validated Domain Name System (DNS) lookups.
 Only connections that match an entry on the list will be allowed:

 ```
 [web]
     allow connections from = localhost 192.168.* 1.2.3.4 homeip.net
 ```

 Connections from the IP addresses are allowed if the connection IP matches one of the patterns given.